skip to navigationskip to main content

 Flat Rate Accounting

 This scheme is where you only pay VAT based on a fixed percentage on your gross sales.
 In this case all your transactions need to be coded to NT.
+It needs a spreadsheet calculation based on the turnover found from the profit and loss account for the period.

 Retail Scheme Accounting